thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 ------------------

 This is a more detailed build guide for the *sof* repo.
 Unlike ``xtensa-build-all.sh``, this doesn't rebuild everything every time.
+The installer Makefile above relies on this for incremental builds.

 Snippets below assume that your current directory is the root of the ``sof`` clone (``"$SOF_WORKSPACE"/sof/``).